-When Japan lost World War II many Japanese soldiers chose seppuku over living through the defeat.
+When Japan lost World War II, many Japanese soldiers chose seppuku over living through the defeat.

-10. Death of the following or massive suicides
+10. “Death of the following” aka mass suicides

-The practice was widespread, and it deprived the ranks of worthy warriors, it was outlawed several times by different daimyos, but not successfully.
+The practice was widespread, and it deprived the ranks of worthy warriors.
+So it was outlawed several times by different daimyos, but not successfully.

-The female ritual was called jigai, and it involved severing the internal jugular vein in the neck with the tanto knife.
+The female ritual was called jigai.
+It involved severing the internal jugular vein in the neck with the tanto knife.
 Since this cut is a lot more efficient than the one in the abdomen, they performed it without assistance or witnesses.

 A usual symbol among the samurai was the dragonfly.
 Dragonflies cannot fly backwards, representing quite well the mentality of no retreat.

 12. Ronin, the rebel samurais

 Samurais were tightly bound to their leader.
 When the leader died or was killed, they were left master-less.
 These samurais were known as ronin, which lived in a kind of limbo.

 13. Samurais got tamed

-And the last samurai fact: during the Edo period (1603-1868) Japan was pacified and the martial skills of the samurais became redundant.
+And the last samurai fact: during the Edo period (1603-1868), Japan was pacified.
+So the martial skills of the samurais became redundant.

-And in 1868 the samurai caste came to an end, at least officially.
+And in 1868, the samurai caste came to an end, at least officially.
 It was eliminated during the Meiji Restoration.